groupbwt/scrapy-boilerplate/README.md

 Also for `pipeline` and `spider` class an option `--rabbit` can be used to add RabbitMQ connection code to generated source.

+Option `--item` is supported for generating pipelines, which adds an import and type-check for a provided item class to the resulting code.

 ### Docker